Multistability of graphene nanobubbles: Model

 The Hamiltonian of the inert gas molecular subsystem has the form

-where $N= N_c + N_g$ is the total number of atoms in the two-component molecular system, the vectors $\{{\bf u}_n\}_{n=N_c+1}^N$ specify the coordinates of the gas atoms, and $M_g$ is the atomic mass ($M_g=39.96$, 83.80, 131.29~$m_p$ for Ar, Kr, and Xe atoms, respectively).
-The first term in the sum (\ref{f6}) represents the kinetic energy of the gas subsystem, the second term---the interaction energy of the gas atoms with the flat substrate (the values of the interaction potential parameters (\ref{f5}) for the gas atoms are given in Table \ref{tab1}).
+where $N= N_c + N_g$ is the total number of atoms in the two-component molecular system, the vectors $\{{\bf u}_n\}_{n=N_c+1}^N$ specify the coordinates of the gas atoms, and $M_g$ is the atomic mass (see Table \ref{tab1}).
+The first term in the sum (\ref{f6}) represents the kinetic energy of the gas subsystem, the second term---the interaction energy of the gas atoms with the flat substrate.
 The last term,